silverbeet-technology/.github/profile/README.md

 </p>

 <p align="center">
-  Silverbeet Technology is an IT consulting company.
+  Silverbeet Technology is an IT consulting company
 </p>

 <p align="center">